ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Chronomancer/5th Level/Chronological Rewind.md

 		- Your stored [[Psyfocus]] (referred to as your initial psyfocus).
 		- Your generated [[Neural Heat]] (referred to as your initial generated [[Neural Heat]]).
 		- All actions, bonus actions, and [[Movement Speed]] you have left (referred to as their initial action state).
-	- When this psycast ends, you suffer the following effects:
+	- When this psycast ends or you die, you may choose to suffer all of the following effects:
 		- Your health becomes your initial health.
 		- The [[Conditions]] you are affected by are replaced by your initial conditions.
 			- This does not trigger [[Conditions|Condition]] removal effects.